nding17/ComputerGraphics/README.md

 ```
 to execute and run the programs
-simply open the dedicated GUI.java in each program I created
+simply open the dedicated GUI.java for each program I created
 ```